slowmist/Web3-Project-Security-Practice-Requirements/README.md

 As far as possible through the events triggered in the key business processes to discover the security problems of the project runtime, such as:

 - Update of important contract permissions/parameters: monitor the events that the management role changes, and the events that the management role modifies the key parameters of the contract, and promptly discover the possible theft of the private key;
-- Changes in contract funds: monitor price changes and changes in contract funds, and timely detect possible attacks such as flash loans;
+- Changes in contract funds: monitor price changes and changes in contract funds, and timely detect possible attacks such as: flash loans;
 - Periodic reconciliation: Periodically reconcile events and transactions on the chain to discover possible business logic problems in a timely manner;

 ### 2.Runtime environment security hardening